 Clearance between the impeller and wear plate is adjusted using the four hand nuts (34), the four studs (35) and the two eye bolts (32).
-The recommended procedure of clearance settlement is with the use of a dial indicator or feeler gauge.
+The recommended procedure of clearance settlement is with the use of feeler gauge or dial indicator.
 The recommended clearance between the wear plate and the impeller is .010 to .020 inch (0,25 to 0,50 mm).